clemp/clemp.github.io/_pages/about.md

 title: "About"
 ---

 Hello, I'm Christian Lemp.
+Find me on [Twitter](http://www.twitter.com/c_lemp) to have a chat.

+## Academics

+I am a PhD student in [Systems Science](https://www.binghamton.edu/apps/academics/program/gd/systems-science) at [Binghamton University](https://www.binghamton.edu/watson/).
+In 2021 I joined the [Center for Collective Dynamics of Complex Systems (CoCo Lab)](http://coco.binghamton.edu/), where I will research simulation, modeling, and complexity science of organizations.
+My PhD advisor is [Dr. Hiroki Sayama](http://bingweb.binghamton.edu/~sayama/).

 ## Work

-I work as a Director of Data Engineering at [The Hartford Financial Services Group](https://www.thehartford.com/) in Claims Data Science.
+I work as a Director of Data Engineering at [The Hartford Financial Services Group](https://www.thehartford.com/) in Data Science.
 My focus there is three main areas:

-- delivering a large portfolio of data pipelines and models that integrate real-time decision analytics into business operations
+- delivering a large portfolio of data pipelines and models that deliver real-time decision analytics into business operations
 - leading a team of data engineers, computer scientists, and analysts to develop meaningful careers and personal growth
 - influencing our own workflow and department culture to be remote-friendly, efficient, and flexible